rongmon/rbcodes/README.md

 	4) rb_specbin.py  :  Rebin 1D spectrum to increase S/N

 	5) ransac_contfit.py : Powerful hybrid continuum fitter.
-Initial fit is done by automated ransac algorithm, then allows user to tweak the fit using linetools.fit_continuum routine.
+Initial fit is done by an automated ransac algorithm, then allows user to tweak the fit using linetools.fit_continuum routine.
 Saves the fitted continuum and the 1D spectrum as a xspectrum1D object Very helpful to fit a full quasar continuum.